IshraqueSarwar/symmetrical-Abrain-cell/dev0.1.5n/README.md

 	29. Maybe implement [] access for tensors.

 	30. create a separate .t() function that doesnt transpose the main tensor but rather returns a transposed tensor for use.

+	31. Change the direct usage of dimension variable from t1d and t2d files, user this->shape() or t.shape() to access the dimensions.

+	32. make a dataset creator using the existing python library <--will be useful for testing.